-Even though Chicago has plenty of pie available all year long, fall is peak season.
+From the juicy fruits of spring and summer to nostalgic spices in the fall, Chicago has plenty of pie available all year long.
 The city’s bakeries and restaurants have something special to offer whether it’s whole or by the slice.
 Fancy a cream pie?
 Or one made with seasonal fruit?
 Maybe a very traditional slice of apple, just like the one your imaginary grandma used to make?
 Or perhaps an experiment with different flavor combinations?
-Whatever the craving, bakers in Chicago know how to satisfy.
+Whatever the urge, bakers in Chicago know how to satisfy.
 Here’s a list of the best sweet pie makers in the city who roll and fill crust throughout the year.Read More

 Where to Find Sweet Pies in Chicago